hashicorp/packer/website/source/docs/templates/push.html.md

 ---
+layout: docs
+sidebar_current: docs-templates-push
+page_title: Push - Templates
-description: |
+description: |-
   Within the template, the push section configures how a template can be pushed to a remote build service.
-layout: docs
-page_title: 'Templates: Push'
-...
+---

-# Templates: Push
+# Template Push

-Within the template, the push section configures how a template can be [pushed](/docs/command-line/push.html) to a remote build service.
+Within the template, the push section configures how a template can be [pushed](/docs/commands/push.html) to a remote build service.

 Push configuration is responsible for defining what files are required to build this template, what the name of build configuration is in the build service,